 First - you and your family should stop drinking the water and find an alternative source of safe drinking water.
 This can be bottled water, a neighboring water supply that is known safe, water from a public water supply like a neighboring town or city, or water that has been properly treated for the contaminants present in the water.

 Then you should determine what the best short term and long term solutions are for your safe drinking water needs.
 Your options are to use bottled water for all drinking water purposes, providing adequate water treatment at one or more drinking water taps, rehabilitation or renovation of the well or water system so that it provides safe drinking water, connection to a known safe water supply, or replacement of your existing water supply.

 Sometimes the well related issues that can cause drinking water contamination are simple and can be remedied by adding protections to the existing well.
 Other times, the only real fix will be an alternative water supply.
-Anytime you hire a contractor to work on your well or water system, the contractor must be certified by the Iowa DNR the proper categories of well services.
+Anytime you hire a contractor to work on your well or water system, the contractor must be certified by the Iowa DNR in the proper categories of well services.
 Certification ensures that the individual you hire meets a minimum level of knowledge and skill in the areas needed for your job.
-It is important to note that you should select your contractor carefully as even though a contractor may be certified by the state, they may not have the equipment or the experience to perform all well services.
+It is important to note that you should select your contractor carefully because even though a contractor may be certified by the state, they may not have the equipment or the experience to perform all well services.

 To obtain additional information on water system rehabilitation, renovation, repair or replacement, please contact your local Iowa DNR Certified Well Contractor.